Easy Pumpkin Dog Treat Recipe

-Now Kylie is my pumpkin fanatic so when she found out Bentley could have dog treats made with pumpkin she was on a mission to make him happy.
-That she did, she was so excited when we found some cute little cookie cutters shaped just like the little dog bone treats.
-I am sure in the future we will be making more treats since the dog devoured these!
+Kylie is my pumpkin fanatic, so when she found out Bentley could have dog treats made with pumpkin, she was on a mission to make him happy.
+And that she did.
+She was so excited when we found some cute little cookie cutters shaped just like the little dog biscuit treats.
+We will make more special treats since the dog devoured these!

 How To Make Easy Pumpkin Dog Treat: